AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 - You are free to choose an algorithm (depents the output file type you want).
 - Extend FileMetricsExporter hierarchy without affecting other class code.
 - Open/Closed Principle: You can create new types of FileMetricsExporter into the program without breaking existing code.
+- You can avoid having to write testing cases which handles the null invalid outputFileType.
+#### Cons:
+- Problems with handling Nuul cases on tests.

 ### SourceCodeAnalyzers redesign
 Design Patterns Used: Factory - Facade and Null Object\